 Here is the truth of it: I am a bit of a hypocrite in that I don’t read other people’s blogs and articles, especially when it comes to Star Wars theories.
-Pretty much the only one I’ve read is the “Jar Jar is a Sith Lord”, because come on.
-How could they possibly justify that (though there was some compelling proof).
+I absolutely love discussing theory, but if I read someone else’s ideas it robs me of the potential to come up a theory on my own.
+And one of my favorite things to do when I have down time is contemplate Star Wars Theory.
+Pretty much the only other fan theory I’ve read is the “Jar Jar is a Sith Lord”, because come on.
+I had to know how they possibly justify that (though there was some compelling proof).
 But I thought I would join the Rey debate because why not.
 However, since I don’t read theories, it is very possible that someone already came up with this exact thought.
 Ah well.

 Rey is not a Skywalker

 Originally, I thought for sure they would make Rey a Skywalker, simply because Star Wars is basically the Skywalker Family Drama.
 I never wanted her to be one; I will be horribly disappointed in the writers if she is.
 But I figured they would make her one.
 And that somehow, she and Kylo Ren had a past.
 Maybe he wiped her memories and dumped her on Jakku instead of slaughtering her because they are cousins.
 But I now believe there is enough proof pointing elsewhere, and against her being a Skywalker.

 Luke was a man who could not bear the thought of facing and killing Vader, simply because Vader is his father.
 A father he never knew, who committed atrocities throughout the galaxy.
 A man who destroyed his own daughter’s planet.
 A man who tortured and killed Luke’s friends.
 But the family bond is strong.
 I think it unrealistic that Luke would abandon and wipe the memory of his own daughter.
 It just doesn’t seem to follow character.